 The Congressional Budget Office Report on the ACO's predecessor, the Bonus-Eligible Organization, includes this rationale: "[P]roviders have a financial incentive to provide higher-intensity care in greater volume, which contributes to the fragmented delivery of care that currently exists."
+These dysfunctions in our current system, for which the ACO is seen as a partial remedy, have been given much of the blame for our country's health care system costing 50% more as a percentage of GDP than any other in the world but ranking only 37th in overall health and 50th in life expectancy.9

-7 Atul Gawande, The Cost Conundrum, The New Yorker (June 1, 2009)
+8 Atul Gawande, The Cost Conundrum, The New Yorker (June 1, 2009).